 Peace and blessings be upon you.
-When we started the TOP academy 8 years ago, our hope was to provide traditional knowledge in an environment of love and mercy for our children.
+When we started TOP Academy in 2010, our hope was to provide traditional knowledge in an environment of love and mercy for our children.
 Alhamdulilah, we’ve seen them learn and thrive in a community that they identify with; not by race or nationality, but through belief in God and love for His Messenger (peace be upon him).

 The curriculum and approach developed continues to serve the children of other families and each year we are growing in numbers, quality and experience.
 It is heart warming to see the great Adab of the teachers and students glowing in a time of uncertainty and lack of direction in the world.
 With this in mind, we would like to share with you our expectations for the students at TOP Academy below.